ellakoa/postcard-poem/content/posts/twilights-evening-veil.md

   The realm of the in-between.

   Neither the day nor the night
-  Not quite dark, yet not light.
+  Not quite dark, yet not bright.
   Moments of quiet as the air stills
   The time before darkness spills.